EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 The drop in quality ratings and sales momentum led to EA slashing its full-year revenue guidance in January 2025, causing the stock to sink.
 The company admitted FC 25 underperformed expectations, particularly in live services growth.

-But even with declining performance, EA Sports FC remains massively profitable.
+Even with declining performance, EA Sports FC remains massively profitable.
 The company announced plans for a $1 billion accelerated share repurchase in February 2025, bringing total stock buybacks to $2.5 billion within the first year of its $5 billion authorization.

 What FIFA Lost